bflaven/learning_python_for_all/001_python_crash_course_eric_matthes/README.md

 **(c) Inheritance, Subclasses, and More!**

 One of the great things about classes is that you can use them to create other classes and, by way of a thing called inheritance, pass their attributes along to the newly recreated class, without having to use a bunch of lengthy code.
-It’s similar to how your parents pass their genetic code down to you, only in Python, we get to say what exactly a class inherits.
+It's similar to how your parents pass their genetic code down to you, only in Python, we get to say what exactly a class inherits.

 When we create a class based off of another class, we call this newly created class a subclass.
 By default, these subclasses inherit the methods and parameters of the class they are created from – which, by the way, are known as parent classes or superclasses.